In Good Company (2000 film)

 In Good Company (Ένας κι ένας / Enas & enas) is a 2000 Greek film directed by Nikos Zapatinas.
 It was Greece's submission to the 74th Academy Awards for the Academy Award for Best Foreign Language Film, but was not accepted as a nominee.

 Plot

 Two men, Orestis and Pelopidas met on a car crash.
 Both have five days' leave.
 Orestis has got leave from the psychiatric clinic and Pelopidas from prison.
 Their course is crossed with a doctor and two policemen.
-Doctor is interested in Orestis and policemen are interested about some stolen money.
-Thanks to an aunt of one they manage to get away from the doctor and policemen who are watching them.
+The doctor is interested in Orestis and the policemen are interested in some stolen money.
+Thanks to an aunt of one of them, they manage to get away from the doctor and policemen who are watching them.